-The System Name in Cascade is what forms the URL for your page.
+The asset name (Page Name, File Name, Block Name, etc.) in Cascade is what forms the URL for your page.
 Don't use spaces or uppercase letters as these can lead to broken links, or problems in your analytics data.
 Be descriptive and use hyphens (-) to separate words ("meeting-minutes" rather than "meetingminutes").
 This makes it easier for Google and your users to see what the page is about.

 Concise Page Titles

 Each page in your site should have a short but unique title.
 This title will appear as your page headline, in your browser’s title bar, in your left-hand navigation (optional) and is important for SEO.
 It should clearly indicate to both search engines and the person viewing your site what the page is about, and how it differs from other pages on your site.

 Headings help to create a hierarchy of information on your page.
 If you skim the headings do you get the gist of what the page is about?
 Keep in mind: if users can find what they're looking for, so can search engines.

 Image file names: Google looks at file names just as it looks at the URL and page name of your site.
 Giving it a meaningful name (but all lowercase, no spaces) will help both the search engine and yourself to find images.
 Try something like career-fair.jpg instead of IMG_0123.jpg.

 Images on the page: All of your images should have "alt text" (sometimes labeled "Image Description") that is descriptive and can serve as a reasonable alternative to the image if someone cannot see it.